zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/policy-resource.md

 #### AccessControl Merging Behavior

-A VirtualServer can reference multiple access control policies.
+A VirtualServer/VirtualServerRoute can reference multiple access control policies.
 For example, here we reference two policies, each with configured allow lists:
 ```yaml
 policies:
 - name: allow-policy-one